eR-Biostat/Courses/Statistical modeling (2)/Survival analysis using R -II/README.md

 # The >eR-Biostat initative
 # Survival Analysis using R

-This course in survival analysis (also known as the analysis of event-time data) will introduce the main ideas in non-parametric and semi-parametric regression for censored event-time data.
-Some background theory will be covered, but the emphasis will be on applications.
-The material are organized into both standard lectures and interactive lab sessions.
-All computing will be done using **R**.
-Lectures and labs will include both output and code; datasets will be in an **R** package.
-The course is an open sourse course, all course mataerisl (slides, labs, R programs and Tex files) are avilable online.
+This course in survival analysis (also known as the analysis of event-time data)  introduces the main ideas in non-parametric and semi-parametric regression for censored event-time data.
+Background theory is covered as well, but the emphasis is on applications.
+The course was developed by David Harrington and the material are organized into both standard lectures and interactive lab sessions.
+All computing will be done using R. Lectures and labs will include both output and code; datasets will be in an R package.
+The course is an open source course, all course materials (slides, labs, R programs and Tex files) are available online.

 The course cover the following topics: